Comparison of pulsed electroacoustic and thermally stimulated depolarization current measurements of thermally poled PET electrets: Results

-Also, these profiles indicate if the mechanisms registered by TSDC are distributed uniformly across the thickness of the sample or are located in particular regions.
+These profiles can indicate if the mechanisms registered by TSDC are distributed uniformly across the thickness of the sample or are located in particular regions.

 It can be observed in experiment $D$ that the air gap facilitates the penetration of external charge from the positive electrode into the bulk of the sample.
 This is probably due to a corona charging current made of positive ions in the air gap while poling the sample.
 Once on the surface of the sample, the positive ions attract electrons leaving vacancies in the bulk.
-Instead, corona charging does not seem to increase negative injection significantly in experiment $E$.
-Therefore negative injection is similar in the three cases.
-This is a sign that when a strong electric field is applied neither the vacuum-deposited electrodes nor electrodes with an air gap are able to block injection of charge carriers in the sample.
-Moreover, the fact that the ratio between vacancies and electrons is higher in experiment $D$ than in $E$ may affect the overall mobility and trajectory of the external charge during discharge.
-Therefore this may be responsible of the $6$~$^\circ$C degree difference between the temperature of the maxima of the $\rho^*$ peaks in experiments $D$ and $E$ visible in Figure~\ref{TSDC-80C}.
+On its part, negative injection is similar in all the three cases.
+This is a sign that when a strong electric field is applied neither the vacuum-deposited electrodes nor electrodes with an air gap are able to block effectively injection of charge carriers in the sample.

+A numerical study of the polarization that has been attained in the TSDC experiments can be done integrating the depolarization current corresponding to a given relaxation on the time variable.
+The data obtained is presented in Tables~\ref{polarization} and~\ref{polarization2}.

+These data can be compared with the charge per unit area of the charge distributions in the profiles that are presented in Figures~\ref{PEA-relax}, \ref{RMA} and~\ref{PEA-80C}.
 The charge per unit area corresponding to each distribution of the charge profile is obtained integrating its charge profile along the depth axis.
-The data obtained is presented in Table~\ref{sigma_density}.
+The data obtained is presented in Tables~\ref{sigma_density} and~\ref{sigma_density2}.

-In this last table only charge densities on the side of the sample closer to the piezoelectric sensor have been measured since we expect them to be more accurate \cite{hoang14}.
+In these tables only charge densities on the side of the sample closer to the piezoelectric sensor have been measured since we expect them to be more accurate \cite{hoang14}.